gustavogutierrezutp/is614/labs/01-fpga/README.md

 # Lab Session: Introduction to FPGA using the DE1-SoC Board

-## Solved Exercises by Diego Amaya, Group 101
+## Solved Exercises by Diego Amaya, Group 101.

 ## This repository contains the solution for Section 4 of the laboratory.

-## Project description
+## Project description.

 The project has two main files: